dougsweetser/Q/docs/QM/Schrodinger.md

 ##  The Quaternion Wave Function

-The derivation starts from a curious place :-)  Write out classical angular momentum with quaternions.
+The derivation starts from a curious place :-)  Write out classical angular momentum with quaternions.

 ![\(0, L\) = \(0, R Cross P\) = the odd part of \(0, R\) times \(0, P\)](../images/QM/Schrodinger/s_gr_2.gif)